-The National Accrediting Agency accredits the Medical Laboratory Science Program for Clinical Laboratory Sciences (NAACLS).
+The Medical Laboratory Science Program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 NAACLS is recognized by the Council for Higher Education Accreditation and is committed to quality in education and educational review.
 The program is also licensed by the State of Tennessee as required by the Tennessee Laboratory Act and is approved to operate by the Tennessee Department of Health.
 Students completing the year of training are eligible for the national certification as a Medical Laboratory Scientist by examination through agencies such as the American Society of Clinical Pathologist Board of Certification (BOC).